Thursday, November 11, 2010

 Missions Training: Assisting our congregations to become missional congregations through opportunities for direct missions involvement, mission partnerships, and planting new congregations.

-"The harvest is plentiful but the workers are few.
+How can we assist you to see the world through His eyes?"The harvest is plentiful but the workers are few.
 Therefore beseech the Lord of the harvest to send out workers into His harvest."

 (Matthew 9:37-38)